How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 Should we cut low-performing initiatives and double down on winners?

-Week 6 is a course-correction point.
-Early enough to pivot.
-Late enough to have meaningful data.
+Week 6 is a course-correction point—early enough to pivot and late enough to have meaningful data.

 Week 13: End-quarter review (goals achieved?)